 If my memory serves me correctly, Fossil was cool in the early ’90s.
 I went to high school and then off to college.
 Got a job.
 I forgot all about Fossil until about 2012 when I walked into their store at the mall.
 Their interior space was cool and they had an interesting variety of watches, and their bags and carry goods were on-trend.
 Could it be that Fossil was having a revival?
 They had my attention.

 That was until earlier this week when I walked through one of their stores to buy a watch for my wife’s birthday.
 The Apple Watch had been announced that morning but it’s not coming out until 2015.
 So I had all the motivation to buy a watch on that day but—just like that–everything in the store seemed like a joke.
 Charging $150 for a women’s watch made of non-precious metals?
 Now that’s just silly when you can spend $350 for an Apple Watch.
-(Think back to 2007: Get a Motorola Razr or pay little more and get Apple’s new iPhone?)
+(Think back to 2007: Get a Motorola Razr or pay a little more and get Apple’s new iPhone?)

 In the coming years, Fossil will be in a difficult place where they have to see what people are really willing to spend for their product.
 Especially as Apple lowers their prices for the Watch to bring in new customers.
-It gets even worse for Fossil when you find out that they manufacturer watches for Burberry, Diesel, Coach, Marc Jacobs, and other labels.
+It gets even worse for Fossil when you find out that they manufacture watches for Burberry, Diesel, Coach, Marc Jacobs, and other labels.
 This is a real test of the value of a brand.
 And, just like Fossil, these fashion co’s are in a bad place.
-Not only is an Apple Watch very capable, it has substantive style that could make “fashion watches” look silly.
+Not only is an Apple Watch very capable, but it also has a substantive style that could make “fashion watches” look silly.
 (Irony: fossils –> dinosaurs –> extinct.)

 What to do: Stop working on your 2020 General Plan.
 Instead, develop a well-storied brand completely detached from Fossil.
 Focus on quality, timeless design, and heritage.
 Charge a lot of money so that you are taken seriously.
-Oh wait!
+Oh, wait!
 That’s what the Fossil co-Founder did in 2011–>> Shinola®.

 All skepticism aside, Shinola is a great brand.
-If they stay the course, they’ll have stores in most high end malls within 5 years.
+If they stay the course, they’ll have stores in most high-end malls within 5 years.
 They’ll take the spaces left vacant by Fossil (FOSL).

-What to do: Shinola will need to weather the social media revolt from the hipsters who are a bit embarrassed when they became fanboys a home grown company that was really Big Corp all along.
+What to do: Shinola will need to weather the social media revolt from the hipsters who are a bit embarrassed when they became fanboys a homegrown company that was really Big Corp all along.
 So Shinola, make good on your promise of rebuilding Detroit.
 Showcase your designers.
 Make a genuine story.
 Craft exceptional watches.
 Move deliberately towards making mechanical watches, but at a lower price point than the Richy Rich Rolexes.

 Nixon is a fantastic brand.
 I’ve been to their HQ in Encinitas and I dig it.
 I’ve recently learned that the Nixon founders are back to steer the company, which could strengthen the brand integrity.
 Founders coming home can be a good thing (Apple’s Steve Jobs in 1996, Starbuck’s Howard Schultz in 2008) but it doesn’t always work out so well.
 If American Apparel brought back weirdo-CEO Dov Charney, I would short the hell out of that stock (APP).